terascope/teraslice/docs/packages/ts-transforms/overview.md

 ```

 ### Output Phase
 This is the last phase.
 This performs final removal of fields marked by `output:false` for transform configurations.
-This also makes sure that `other_match_required` operates and pull together any `multivalue` settings.
+This also makes sure that `other_match_required` checks the presence of additional keys

 #### File structure